Patient research FAQs

 Do I have to decide to take part straight away?

-It is very rare that you will need to decide to take part straight away in a study.
+It is very rare that you will need to decide straight away to take part in a study.
 It is better to take the time to evaluate the benefits and risks of participating in the study before you decide.
 The research team will clearly explain these benefits and risks and will be available to discuss any queries you may have.
+You will be given information on the study and what is involved to take away so you can refer back to.

 What does taking part in research involve?

 Your involvement and the time required depends on what is being investigated.
-The research team should be able to provide you with details.
+The research team will be able to provide you with details.

 Will I get paid?